 When men were reminded of their responsibilities of how many different ways their disgusting existence on this earth is making life miserable for women around, women were also reminded of how many different ways they should expect to be pampered by these worthless creatures called men and how they could create new dreams for greater satisfaction through #TimeToShine campaign.

 The goddesses on the earth reminded of the fact that the luxuries awaiting them and how the disposable gender could get these heavenly pleasures for those great achievers, strong humans who still did not understand what parasitism is.

 Towards the evening #YNOTRespectWomen showed how even most abusive creatures demanded respect in the name of their gender –

 The noble creatures like the one Dr. Jwala Gurunath who do not mind taking all benefits from the society in the name of their gender and continue to remind men their worth.

-Men were also reminded to #ChangeTheConversation where men should pay dowry to these diamond women.
-This campaign launched by Biba raised women to the level of being diamonds in a man’s life and asked everyone to change the conversation where men should pay dowry to women on marriage.
+Men were also reminded to #ChangeTheConversation where men should pay a dowry to these diamond women.
+This campaign launched by Biba raised women to the level of being diamonds in a man’s life and asked everyone to change the conversation where men should pay a dowry to women on marriage.

 A few have also started a conversation about real women and about equality –

 Once again this year’s International Women’s Day reminded men that they were not only worthless, shameful creatures but they ideally should not have existed except continue taking all responsibilities to make the life of those strong, independent goddesses better and rosier.
-Unprecedented support to these campaigns showed once again why the disposable gender should not expect anything from this society.
+Unprecedented support for these campaigns showed once again why the disposable gender should not expect anything from this society.
 Yes, that is how we spent this year’s Women’s Day or International Misandry Promotion Day.